belltailjp/chainer_computational_cost/README.md

 # chainer-computational-cost

 This is a tool to estimate theoretical computational cost of a chainer-based neural network.

+You can analyze

+* Theoretical amount of floating point arithmetics (FLOPs)
+* Theoretical amount of memory read and write (mread/mwrite)

+For each layer.

+Also, summary of these computational costs for each layer-type, and total cost can be calculated.

 ## Requirements